 If you’re going for a plastic filter, you need to make sure that it’s made of BPA-free and food-grade materials.
 It should tolerate the heat and shouldn’t react with the nutrients in your coffee, so you can make sure that you’re drinking healthy coffee.

 Are Permanent Coffee Filters Better than Paper Ones?

 Picking the right filter depends on your taste and preferences.
-Permanent filters are environmentally-friendly because they’re reusable.
-Nevertheless, they require regular cleaning.
+Permanent filters are environmentally friendly because they’re reusable.
+Nevertheless, permanent metal filters require regular cleaning.
 Moreover, they might alter the taste of your coffee, if you don’t buy a high-quality filter.

 Are Paper Coffee Filters Healthier?

 Paper filters trap oils like cafestol, which can increase your cholesterol levels.
 This is why most experts agree that paper filters are healthier.
 However, if you choose to buy bleached filters, you need to be careful.

 Some bleached paper filters are processed using chlorine.
 Although the amount used is relatively small, the chemical can still find its way into your coffee.